Hidden Retained Reflexes Contributing to Poor Core Stability and W-Sitting This article provides information about…

 Sometimes primitive reflexes do not integrate (disappear) at the proper time.
 When this occurs, it is like a road closure or flight delay.
 Due to the importance of these reflexes, when one or more is retained, it can cause disorganization, sensorimotor issues and attention and learning problems in the classroom.

 There are some interesting factors that appear when a child has an unintegrated primitive reflex.
 For example, did you know that if a child struggles with bedwetting long after the age of five, they could have a retained Spinal Galant Reflex?
-This is just one example of certain symptoms we see in children with retained primitive reflexes that is often manifested through developmental delays or learning challenges.
+This is just one example of certain symptoms in children with retained primitive reflexes that is often manifested through developmental delays or learning challenges.

 The Landau reflex gradually emerges around the 2 to 3 month mark when the child can lift their chest and head while in prone position (tummy time).